How to Watch the WNBA on Friday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Mercury hit the road the Mystics on Friday at 8:00 PM ET.
+The Liberty hope to pick up a road win at the Dream on Friday at 7:30 PM ET.

 How to Watch